Zoe Konstantopoulou: Life

 Born on 8 December 1976, in Athens, Konstantopoulou is the daughter of former Synaspismos leader and lawyer Nikos Konstantopoulos and journalist Lina Alexiou.
 Both her parents were leading figures in Greece's anti-dictatorship struggle.

 She is a graduate of the Athens University and Paris Nanterre University law schools.
 She obtained a DEA at Paris 1 Panthéon-Sorbonne University on European criminal law and criminal policy in Europe and an LL.M. at Columbia Law School with a focus on international law, human rights and criminal law.

 As a lawyer, Konstantopoulou was criticized by women's organisations and by the Greek branch of Helsinki Monitor for repeatedly delaying the trial of one of her clients, a rapist, by raising procedural obstacles.
 Originally to be held in 2006, the man was not finally convicted until 2012.
 The River leader and MP Stavros Theodorakis regularly taunted Konstantopoulou in parliament about her role in what became known as the "rapist with the tyropita (cheese pies)" scandal.
-In Parliament, Konstantopoulou switched off Theodorakis's microphone when he was speaking about her role in the affair.
+According to Proto Thema, Konstantopoulou switched off Theodorakis's microphone when he was speaking about her role in the scandal in parliament.